Stevie-Guy/Minesweeper/README.md

 ### 1. [Install](https://code.visualstudio.com/download) Visual Studio Code for Windows 10 and the [GCC Compiler](https://sourceforge.net/projects/mingw-w64/)(Windows 10 is necessary)
 ### 2. Put both files inside the same folder
 ### 3. Compile `Minesweeper.cpp` and then run `Minesweeper.exe` that was created in the folder

+Rules:
+- Enter the coordonates of the block you want to reveal and hope it is not a mine
+- If you revealed a mine (*) you lose